2015samtaylor/State_Testing_Selenium/README.md

 - The script ensures that unique school names are considered when passing names into the requested reports.
 - Directories are created dynamically based on the current date to organize downloaded files.
+- Triggers exist for all three of the New Scores tables.
+SSID, TestType, TestName, & ScaleScore are partitioned over to identify duplicates as an extra layer of data integrity.

 ## Running Schedule